PranavKoduri/MeteorGame/README.md

 ## Resetting
 - Press "R" at any time to reset and go to the title screen.
 - If you reset while in the middle of a game, your score won't be saved.
-- Once the game is done and you win/lose, you can reset to play again without having the quit the program and start it again.
+- Once the game is done and you win/lose, you can reset to play again without having to quit the program and start it again.
 Your score will be saved.

 ## Scoring
 - Your score is displayed in the topleft corner while in game.